Winsalot/AutumnRTS/YASI.md

 - Temp unit spawning units.
 Like those turtles from SC2.
 - Production buildings that irreversibly transform into powerful but expiring units.
 - XXI century era tanks.
 Because ancient technology.

+### Random awesome ideas:

+- At the game end the units of winning player start dabbing and flossing.